d1resec/d1resec.github.io/_posts/2016-09-02-subdomain-takeover-tutorial.md

   - hijacking
   - subdomain takeover
 ---
 I have been scouring the web for a good subdomain takeover tutorial but have come up short.
-This space apparently has not been researched publicly so I wanted to shed some light on what I have found.
+This has been researched but most of it is on a high level, which isn't useful for people wanting to know the details.

 ## Understanding Subdomain Takeover